FC Shakhter Karagandy: History

 After reaching third place in 1995 and 2007, their first championship was won in 2011.

 Before this they were one of the leading Kazakh teams in the football of the Soviet Union.

+On 18 September 2006, Brazilian forward Nilton Pereira Mendes died after collapsing during a training session with the club.

 On 19 September 2008, Shakhter and Vostok were disqualified from the Kazakhstan Premier League for playing a fixed match, club coaches and management involved were banned from football for 60 months.
 On 2 October 2008, the FFK revisited their decisions.
 Shakhter were deducted nine points, Vostok were immediately expelled from the competition.
 The result of the game in question has been cancelled and all remaining Vostok games will be counted as won by 3–0 for their opponents.

 On 20 August 2013, Shakhter defeated Scottish champions Celtic by 2–0 at home in 2013–14 UEFA Champions League play-off round first leg.
 However, Celtic won the return leg by 3–0 and Shakhter dropped into the Europa League – the first time a Kazakh club has progressed to the group stage of a European competition.
-Shakhter were eliminated from the Europa League by finishing fourth in a group containing PAOK, Maccabi Haifa and AZ.
+Shakhter were eliminated from the Europa League by finishing fourth in a group containing PAOK, Maccabi Haifa and AZ which was so far, their only appearance in a group stage.

 On 9 January 2018, Uladzimir Zhuravel was appointed as Shakhter Karagandy's new manager.
 Zhuravel resigned as manager on 3 July 2018, with Andrei Finonchenko taking charge in a temporary manner.
 On 18 July 2018, Nikolay Kostov was confirmed as Shakhter Karagandy's new manager.
 On 30 December 2019, Vyacheslav Hroznyi was announced as the new manager of Shakhter Karagandy, leaving on 17 June 2020 by mutual consent.
 The following day, 18 June 2020, Konstantin Gorovenka was announced as the clubs new manager.
 After Konstantin Gorovenka left the club at the end of the 2020 season, Shakhter Karagandy announced Ali Aliyev as their new manager on 20 January 2021.
 Less than three months later, and after suffering 5 defeats in 6 games, Aliyev resigned from his position on 10 April 2021 with Andrei Finonchenko being appoint as the clubs Caretaker Manager.
 Six days later, 16 April 2021, Shakhter Karagandy announced Magomed Adiyev as their new Head Coach.
 On 5 May 2022, Adiyev was appointed as manager of the Kazakhstan national team, with Vakhid Masudov returning as his replacement on 28 June 2022 after a period where Konstantin Emeljanov was acting head coach.